 Rubber Plant Care and Growing Tips

-If in exposure & getting the care they like, I’ve found these to have a fast growth rate.
-This is especially true in late spring & summer when houseplants do the majority of their growing.
+If in the desired exposure and when getting the care they like, I’ve found Rubber Plants to have a fast growth rate.
+This is especially true in late spring and summer when houseplants do the majority of their growing.